INDUS: Effective and Efficient Language Models for Scientific Applications: Creating Benchmarks

 \section{Creating Benchmarks}

-Benchmark datasets play a crucial role in assessing the language understanding capabilities models.
-However, to the best our knowledge, there is a noticeable absence of datasets tailored for the diverse and multidisciplinary field under study.
-Thus, to effectively benchmark the proposed \nlp{} models and further accelerate research in this multidisciplinary domain, We introduced three new datasets, an NER task, a QA task, and an IR task, described below.
+Benchmark datasets play a crucial role in assessing the language understanding capabilities of models.
+However, there is an absence of datasets tailored for the diverse and multidisciplinary fields under study.
+Thus, to effectively benchmark the proposed \nlp{} models, we introduced three new datasets for NER, QA and IR.
+Appendix \ref{app:benchmark-details} compares the sizes of these datasets to popularly used benchmarks.

-While traditional search engines and databases offer some assistance in exploring data related to climate change, the complexity of climate-related queries often requires more sophisticated natural language processing techniques.
-This necessity is underscored by the extensive array of climate models, datasets, and organizations involved, which demand meticulous curation and continuous updates.
-While databases like those maintained by \nasa{} or the \textsc{un} provide valuable observational data, comprehensive overviews of climate models and impact assessments are scarce and not easily accessible.

-In order to bridge this gap, we introduced a comprehensive dataset for developing and evaluating \nlp{} models tailored towards understanding and addressing climate-related topics across various domains.
-Specifically, we created a new manually annotated dataset \climate{}\footnote{https://huggingface.co/datasets/ibm/Climate-Change-NER}, in which the named entities of interest originate from complex taxonomies used in climate-related literature.
-This dataset comprises 534 abstracts sourced from Semantic Scholar Academic Graph \cite{kinney-etal-2023-s2odp}, collected using a seed set of climate-related keywords such as \textit{wildfire} or \textit{floods}.
-The abstracts were annotated using the \textsc{iob} (inside, outside, beginning) tagging scheme and encompasses a diverse array of entity types, as shown in Table \ref{tab:climate_change_stats}.
+\climate{}\footnote{https://huggingface.co/datasets/ibm/Climate-Change-NER} focuses on understanding and addressing climate-related topics across various domains.
+This comprises 534 abstracts sourced from Semantic Scholar Academic Graph \cite{kinney-etal-2023-s2odp}, collected using a seed set of climate-related keywords such as \textit{wildfire} or \textit{floods}.
+The abstracts were annotated with entities of interest that originate from complex taxonomies used in climate-related literature as shown in Table \ref{tab:climate_change_stats}.